 Consider the restroom situation.

-Restrooms can be two to three hours apart.
+Restrooms can be 1.5 to 2 hours apart.
 If limited restroom availability presents an issue for you, please contact us.

 Bring official photo identification and a completed waiver form.